archishmagoli/global-cuisines/README.md

 The following **optional** features are implemented:
 - [X] The web app displays items in a unique format, such as cards rather than lists or animated list items

+The following **additional** features are implemented:
+- [X] The web app has been deployed to be accessible via URL.
+The frontend was deployed with Vercel, and the backend was deployed with Render.

 ## Video Walkthrough
 **Note: please be sure to
 Here's a walkthrough of implemented required features: